COMPUTE-Jupyter-course/project-for-compute-jupyter-2022-yangyangsasaxiaoxiao/README.md

 4. Install and activate the environment described by the file environment.yml by running the following in a terminal.(in the environment.yml)

 ## Experiment datas
-In same path, 5.txt is x(energy) and y is density.
+In same path, 5.txt is x(energy) and 6.txt is density.